lvgl/lv_port_f-and-s_picocoremx93/README.md

 - "build" - Runs CMake and builds the app
 - "fus_deploy-to-board" - builds the app and uploads it to `/tmp/lvglsim` on the board
 - "fus_launch-on-board" - builds the app, uploads it, and runs it

-- "fus_debug-on-board" - builds the app, uploads it, and starts debugging it interactively in VS Code.
+If you cannot proceed during deploy/launch/debug due to `WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!`, one solution is to delete `~/.ssh/known_hosts`.
+I.e., `rm ~/.ssh/known_hosts`.

+There is also a pre-built `lvglsim` binary in the release artifacts of this repo on GitHub.
+You can upload that to the board and run it directly.

 ### Debugging

-Interactively debug with VS Code with the "Debug on FuS Board" option in the debug pane or press ctrl+shift+p, choose "Tasks: Run Task", and "fus_debug-on-board".
+Interactively debug with VS Code with the "Debug on FuS Board" option in the debug pane.
 Ensure `"BOARD_IP"` is correctly set in `.vscode/settings.json`.

+If you see "Errors exist after running preLaunchTask 'fus_debug-on-board'.", simply click "Debug Anyways".

 ## Notes